niva83/campaign-planning-tool/README.md

 ```
 This will create a new conda enviroment **CPT**, and download and install **campaign-planning-tool** library together with all the dependencies.
 Feel free to change the name of the environment to whatever name it suites  you (i.e., simply change CPT to something else).

-Following the installation you need to activate newly made enviroment in the terminal:
+Following the installation you need to activate newly made environment in the terminal:
 ```
-source activate CPT
+conda activate CPT
 ```
 Now start the python editor of your choice, for example **jupyter**:
 ```